Kauffman Stadium: Features

+Food at the Stadium

+Kauffman Stadium features a wide offering of food options.
+From local Kansas City staples like Joe's Kansas City Bar-B-Que to ballpark classic snacks, fans in attendance have a wide variety to choose from.
+Aramark is responsible for some of the food and beverage options served at the ballpark, with Executive Chef Philip Thompson, along with the other stadium line cooks, creating a Kansas City-centric menu with offerings spread throughout The K.

+Accessibility and Transportation

+Kauffman Stadium is located at One Royal Way, Kansas City, MO 64129.
+The stadium is reachable via I-70 and Blue Ridge Cutoff as well as I-435 and Stadium Drive/Raytown Road.

+It shares “nearly 400 acres” of parking and stadium space with Arrowhead Stadium within the Truman Sports Complex.
+“Kauffman Stadium has a capacity of 37,903."

+The K is located outside of downtown in a suburban area of Kansas City.
+Utilizing rideshare, driving a personal or rented vehicle, or taking public transportation is all feasible, but selecting the best option is entirely dependent on where fans are coming from.
+If you're traveling and do not live in Kansas City, “renting a car or using ridesharing services are the fastest and easiest ways to travel from the airport to your hotel and Kauffman Stadium."
+General parking passes during regular season games are expected to cost $21.
+To enhance security and expedite entry, Kauffman Stadium has a clear bag policy, allowing only transparent bags of specific dimensions for easier inspection and quicker access.
+Backpacks are not allowed.

 Renovations

 Prior to the 1991 season, a Sony Jumbotron full-color video board was installed beyond the left field wall.
 At 30 ft tall and 40 ft wide, it was the largest of its kind in the United States when it debuted, and remained in use through the 2007 season.

 To generate more home runs, Kauffman Stadium's outfield fences from bullpen to bullpen were moved in 10 feet from their original dimensions, and the outfield wall height was reduced from 12 to 9 ft prior to the 1995 season.
 They were returned to their original dimensions prior to the 2005 season.

-On opening Day 1999, minor renovations were debuted, including the addition of the "Crown Club" premium seating area behind home plate between the dugouts, and dugout level suites.
+On Opening Day 1999, minor renovations were debuted, including the addition of the "Crown Club" premium seating area behind home plate between the dugouts, and dugout level suites.
 Kauffman Stadium's seats originally featured a descending color scheme of red, gold, and orange, similar to Arrowhead Stadium; the original field level seats in Kauffman Stadium were replaced by dark blue seats, and by 2000, the gold loge level seats and red upper-level seats were all replaced by dark blue seats, the field level seats also getting cupholders.